 Director, Office of Civil Rights

-Pattie Tom is the new director in MARAD’s Office of Civil Rights at agency headquarters in Washington, DC.
+Pattie Tom is the director of MARAD’s Office of Civil Rights at agency headquarters in Washington, DC.

 Ms. Tom also served as acting director of civil rights for the FAA Western–Pacific Region, and DBE Compliance, and as acting director of NHTSA’s Office of Civil Rights.